maanasa-s-5539/CrashPoint-IOS-MCP/docs/LEARN_SETUP_AND_EXECUTION.md

 ### What is MCP?

 **MCP** stands for **Model Context Protocol**.
 It is an open standard that lets an AI assistant (like Claude) call external "tools" that you define on a server.
-Think of it like a plugin system — instead of Claude being limited to what it knows, MCP lets Claude reach out and use real software tools.
+It is like a plugin system — instead of Claude being limited to what it knows, MCP lets Claude reach out and use real software tools.

 When the AI client (Claude Desktop, Cursor, or the `claude` CLI) starts up, it spawns the MCP server as a child process.
 They communicate through **stdio** — the client writes JSON messages to the server's standard input, and the server writes JSON responses back on standard output.
-No network ports, no HTTP — just two processes talking through their standard streams.
+It is just two processes talking through their standard streams.

 ### Why does CrashPoint iOS MCP use this?

 CrashPoint iOS MCP wraps the entire crash analysis pipeline as a set of MCP tools.
-Each step — exporting crash files, symbolicating them, analyzing and grouping them, sending a Cliq notification, creating Zoho bugs — is exposed as a named tool that Claude can call.
+Each step — exporting crash files, symbolicating them, analyzing and grouping them, sending a Cliq notification, creating Zoho Projects bugs — is exposed as a named tool that Claude can call.

-This means **instead of running ten terminal commands in sequence**, you can describe what you want in plain English and Claude figures out which tools to call, in what order, with what parameters.
+This means, you can describe what you want in plain English and Claude figures out which tools to call, in what order, with what parameters.
 Claude handles the orchestration; CrashPoint handles the execution.

 ### The two ways to use it